dingxiong/dingxiong.github.io/_posts/2024-05-16-postgres-getting-started.md

 processes.
 That is one leader process and one worker process.
 Personally, I think we should set `maintenance_work_mem` to at least 1GB.

 One final mark about index_build process.
-I am curious to know Postgres forks these worker processes and then join these processes.
+I am curious to know how Postgres forks these worker processes and then join them.
 What I found is this [line](https://github.com/postgres/postgres/blob/a3e6c6f929912f928fa405909d17bcbf0c1b03ee/src/backend/access/nbtree/nbtsort.c#L1423).
-Postgres builds some wrapper on top multi-processors.
+Postgres builds some wrapper on top of the fork system call.
 After creating this `ParallelContext`, it calls [LaunchParallelWorkers(pcxt)](https://github.com/postgres/postgres/blob/a3e6c6f929912f928fa405909d17bcbf0c1b03ee/src/backend/access/nbtree/nbtsort.c#L1570) and [WaitForParallelWorkersToAttach(pcxt)](https://github.com/postgres/postgres/blob/a3e6c6f929912f928fa405909d17bcbf0c1b03ee/src/backend/access/nbtree/nbtsort.c#L1600).
 All these makes sense.
-However, as you can see, it passes the function to run as a string when creating the parallel context.
-So how does it map this string to the real function?
+However, as you can see, it passes the function as a string when creating the parallel context.
+So how does it look up the real function by this string?
 The answer is [LookupParallelWorkerFunction](https://github.com/postgres/postgres/blob/a3e6c6f929912f928fa405909d17bcbf0c1b03ee/src/backend/access/transam/parallel.c#L1595).
 If first tries to find the function from a dictionary `InternalParallelWorkers`.
 If not found, then it calls `dlsym` to look up the